ProjectLadon/MOOS-pMixAmp/README.md

 # MOOS-pMixAmp

 Mixer/Amplifier block for MOOS.
 Each mux/amp channel

 ## Dependencies
 * MOOS-IvP
 * https://github.com/Tencent/rapidjson/ -- provides JSON parse/deparse

 ## Configuration Options
-* mixer -- defines a mixer with one or more inputs using the following JSON:
+* mixer -- defines a mixer with one or more inputs using the following JSON schema:
 ```
 {
 	"$schema": "http://json-schema.org/schema#",